searching-sancaras-ISMIR22/in_search_of_sancaras/README.md

 ## In Search of Sañcāras - Tradition-Informed Repeated Melodic Pattern Discovery in Carnatic Music

 This repository contains the accompanying code for the ISMIR 2022 submission:

-`A. Anonymous: In Search of Sañcāras - Tradition Informed Repeated Melodic Pattern Discovery in Carnatic Music.
-[In Review for] Proceedings of the 23rd International Society for Music Information Retrieval Conference, ISMIR 2022, Bangalore, India.`
+`A. Anonymous: In Search of Sañcāras - Tradition-Informed Repeated Melodic Pattern Discovery in Carnatic Music.
+[In Review for the] Proceedings of the 23rd International Society for Music Information Retrieval Conference, ISMIR 2022, Bangalore, India.`

 ### 1. Results Explorer
 You can explore all results presented in the paper, and more, using the Google Colab notebook  [here](https://colab.research.google.com/drive/115wznvNTr0cdaKN3EBWuCJMz3n-A7P-J?usp=sharing).
 This includes pitch plots and audio corresponding to the pattern groups returned for a selection of Carnatic performances in the [Saraga Dataset](https://mtg.github.io/saraga/).